 Don’t neglect your core strength

 Whilst cycling is a fantastic form of exercise, it’s pretty limited in the muscles that it targets.
 Unfortunately, whilst you will have strong legs after a few years of cycling, if they are attached to a weak core you won’t reap the benefits.
 Take some time off the bike to develop your core.
-Planking (both front & side), squats & push ups will help to ensure that you are not wasting energy compensating for a weaknesses elsewhere.
+Planking (both front & side), squats & push ups will help to ensure that you are not wasting energy compensating for a weakness elsewhere.
 It’ll also improve your posture and allow you to ride for longer without getting a sore back.

 Keep challenging yourself